 - Are you personally exhibiting symptoms?

-If you do decide to go out, the CDC recommends prioritizing outdoor activities over indoor ones, avoiding restroom areas, and keeping at least six feet of space between yourself and others.
+If you do decide to go out and are not fully vaccinated, the CDC recommends prioritizing outdoor activities over indoor ones, avoiding restroom areas, and keeping at least six feet of space between yourself and others.
 If you are feeling sick or showing symptoms, the CDC recommends staying at home.
+For those fully vaccinated, the CDC still recommends complying with local guidelines, wearing masks when traveling, and not going out if feeling unwell.